Crews monitor two small wildfires in northern Gifford Pinchot National Forest

 Officials expect the fire was human caused.

-The 4-acre blaze, is called the Goat Rocks fire.
-Six firefighters repelled from helicopters on Aug.
-9 to tackle the fire and the helicopter dropped water, the U.S. Forest Service reports.
-Crews worked 60% of the fire, but 40% couldn't be accessed because the proximity to cliffs made it unsafe for crews.
+The 4-acre blaze, called the Goat Rocks fire, was located around 9:40 a.m. on Aug.
+9. Six firefighters repelled from helicopters that day to tackle the fire and the helicopter dropped water, the U.S. Forest Service reports.
+Crews worked 60% of the fire, but 40% couldn’t be accessed because the proximity to cliffs made it unsafe for crews.

 The fire is going out as it goes toward the cliffs, but if it grows, crews will go out again once it’s safe, the department reports.
 No smoke has been visible since Saturday.